Combinatorial invariants of finite metric spaces and the Wasserstein arrangement: The -vector in the strict case

-The proof of this theorem uses the {\em admissible graphs} discussed earlier in \Cref{sec:GP}.
 In fact, using \cite[Corollary 1.(3)]{GordonPetrov} the number of faces of dimension $(n-m)$ in the generic case agrees with the number of different admissible (directed) forests with $m$ edges on $n+1$ vertices.

+The strict, non-generic case is somewhat more complicated, but general formulae for faces of dimension $0$ and $1$ can be stated.
+The number of vertices has been computed by Gordon and Petrov.

+\begin{corollary}[\cite{GordonPetrov} Corollary 1.(2)] Let $\metric$ be a strict metric, then the number of vertices of the KRW polytope is $f_0(\KRW{\metric}) = n \cdot (n+1)$, i.e., all points $p_{i,j}$ are vertices of KRW. \end{corollary}

-The strict, non generic case is somewhat more complicated, but general formulae for faces of dimension $0$ and $1$ can be stated by using the graphic characterization of the faces: A set of vertices $F$ of the polytope defines a face if the intersection of all facets containing $F$ is identical to $F$.
-In order to check whether a given (admissible) graph $G$ is the graph $G(F)$ for some a face $F$ of the polytope (see \Cref{sec:GP}), we need to check that for every edge $e$ not in $G$, there is a maximal admissible graph (i.e., a facet) containing all edges of $G$, but not $e$.
+We give a formula for the number of edges of KRW polytopes of strict metrics using the graphic characterization of the faces: a set of vertices $F$ of the polytope defines a face if the intersection of the vertex-sets of all facets containing $F$ is identical to $F$.
+In order to check whether a given (admissible) graph $G$ is the graph $G(F)$ for some face $F$ of the polytope (see \Cref{sec:GP}), we need to check that for every edge $e$ not in $G$, there is a maximal admissible graph (i.e., a facet) containing all edges of $G$, but not $e$.